Our resident expert of all things bikes answers your questions

-Hi Dave, I’m a single parent mother with a son that’s developed wanderlust from reading ABR magazine and travel books by his hero Sam Manicom, amongst others.
-With the earnings from his part time job, and some help from me, we managed to get him a 50cc scooter for his 16th birthday.
-That was a year ago and he’s worn it out traveling all over the UK.
+I’m a single parent mother with a son that’s developed wanderlust from reading ABR magazine and travel books by his hero Sam Manicom, amongst others.
+With the earnings from his part-time job and some help from me, we managed to get him a 50cc scooter for his 16th birthday.
+That was a year ago and he’s worn it out travelling all over the UK.

 He has no interest in cars, considers bikes the only form of pure adventure transport.
 A 125cc trail bike is due to arrive shortly, not new but well looked after.
 Now the problem is cost of servicing, the mileage he does can be considerable.
 Is it something he could do himself?